yogthos/clojure-error-message-catalog/README.md

 In case you have any questions, suggestions, please let us know via [opening an issue](https://github.com/yogthos/clojure-error-message-catalog/issues) or pinging us on [clojurian slack](http://clojurians.net/) (@yogthos, @tolitius).

+### Website

+The very beginnings of a website where people can browse and search the error repo, and submit new errors, is [here](https://github.com/eggsyntax/clojure-error-website).
+Contributions to the website are also extremely welcome.
+It's currently planned to be a very simple static website.

 ## License

 Copyright © 2016 Clojure Community